rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### handling_charges
-- Used by modules: purchase
+- Used by modules: purchase, tm_input_operations
-- Files: 1
+- Files: 2

 ### has_dependencies
-- Used by modules: masters_common, masters_crud, locations
+- Used by modules: masters_common, tm_input_operations, masters_crud, locations
-- Files: 3
+- Files: 4

 ### has_transactions
 - Used by modules: opening_balance